-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located within one of the hall cupboards.
+Mains supply with fuseboard located within the cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Internal distribution pipes where seen appear to be pvc and copper.
-The sanitary arrangements comprise a three piece bathroom suite.
+Internal distribution pipes, where seen appear to be PVC and copper.
+The sanitary arrangements comprise a four piece bathroom suite.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is by way of a gas fired combination boiler located within the one of the bedroom cupboards.
+Heating and hot water is by way of a gas fired condensing combination boiler located within the kitchen cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed mains drainage to the public sewer.